vinhnx/Shift/README.md

 ---

-Shift is a asynchorous wrapper for EventKit:
+Shift is a async wrapper for EventKit:
 + SwiftUI supported
 + Async/await ready (tag: v0.5.0)
 + Thread-safe (with actor).